TheDutchCoder/ColorConvert/README.md

 ColorConvert
 ============

-A Sublime Text 2 plugin that converts CSS colors from hex to rgb and back
+A Sublime Text 2 plugin that converts CSS colors from hex to rgb and back.

+# Instructions